AWS Systems Manager & Hybrid Cloud

 This is where Pilotcore comes in.

 Pilotcore is an AWS consulting partner based out of Ottawa.
-We specialize in helping Canadian IT departments and organizations streamline their architecture, automate processes, reduce costs, and improve security by successfully adopting AWS cloud.
+We specialize in helping Canadian IT departments and organizations streamline their architecture, automate processes, estimate and reduce costs, and improve security by successfully adopting AWS cloud.

 We also have significant experience with the Personal Information Protection and Electronic Documents Act (PIPEDA) and other compliance standards unique to Canadian data privacy.

 Learn more about our services a reach out to schedule a call to discuss your cloud strategy.